riya-bhatta092/PCOS-Phenotypes/README.md

 ## Limitations

 -  **Cross-sectional data:** NHANES captures a single time point — association can be demonstrated but not causation.
 - **Circular validation:** GMM cluster labels used as XGBoost targets validates separability, not independent clinical ground truth.
 - **PFAS missingness:** ~70% of PFAS values required KNN imputation — results should be validated on a dataset with complete PFAS measurements.
 - **Single cohort:** Findings are specific to NHANES 2017–2018 — external validation on an independent PCOS clinical cohort is needed.
-- **Dataset size:** n=1,232 limits TabNet performance and reduces statistical power for the minority reproductive subtype.
+- **Dataset size:** n=1,232 limits TabNet performance and reduces statistical power for the minority reproductive subtype (n=147).

----

 ## Installation & Usage